Code-Institute-Submissions/Quartet-Militaire/README.md

 I have structured the site with:

 * a navbar to the right hand side and brand logo to the left as is familiar to users.
-* a collapsible navbar burger button for smaller devices to save space.
+* a collapsible navbar hamburger icon for smaller devices to save space.
 * main written content in Bootstrap cards for a mobile first design.
 * social media icons placed in the footer.